 Differences from Ethyl Alcohol

 Alcoholic beverages contain ethanol which is produced from yeast.
-Unlike isopropanol which is toxic when ingested, ethanol is suitable to drink.
+Unlike isopropanol, which is toxic when ingested, ethanol is suitable to drink.
 Although it is also a volatile, colorless liquid, the chemical formula of ethanol is different (C2H6O), and it has a less strong odor compared to isopropanol.

-Can You Drink Rubbing Alcohol?
+Can One Drink Rubbing Alcohol?

 Some people drink isopropanol to become intoxicated.
 However, this substance is not intended for human consumption, and its abuse can prove fatal.
 Just 500 mL (a little more than a pint) ingested over a 24-hour period is equivalent to drinking 30 beers.